MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-create-asset.md

 Assets let you track the equipment you operate, inspect, maintain, and repair.
 They provide a simple and organized way for technicians to capture data in the field through Dynamics 365 Remote Assist, such as capturing annotated photos of a generator asset during an inspection.
 By guiding technicians to capture data to an asset record, you can ensure data is captured to the right place, in a consistent way, so people in your organization can easily locate and use that data.
 With continued use over time, the asset record becomes a historical record and audit trail showing how an asset changed over time, along with the work performed on the asset.

-In this tutorial, you'll learn how to create new asset records, import assets records from another system, and view asset records in the Dynamics 365 Remote Assist Unified Interface<!--Should this be "model-driven app"?--> app (on the web).
+In this tutorial, you'll learn how to create new asset records, import assets records from another system, and view asset records in the Dynamics 365 Remote Assist model-driven app (on the web).

 ## Prerequisites

 To complete this tutorial, you need:

 - **Access to the environment Dynamics 365 Remote Assist is installed in**.
 You'll be accessing the Dynamics 365 Remote Assist app to create a new record.
 - (Optional) **Access to the system where your asset data is currently stored**.
-This system could be a database, Excel workbook<!--Via Writing Style Guide-->, or other software.
+This system could be a database, Excel workbook, or other software.

 ## Create assets